Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Other debtors 235

-Accounts receivable (for which payments are expected within 12 months after the reporting date) 240
+Accounts receivable (payments for which are expected within 12 months after the reporting date) 240

 including: